isomerpages/mlaw-corp/_covid19/01-about-the-bill.md

 <ol style="list-style-type: decimal">
 <li>Loans by banks and finance companies to Singapore SMEs:</li>
-  a.
-Secured against commercial or industrial immovable property in Singapore; or
+<p style="margin-left: 40px">a.
+Secured against commercial or industrial immovable property in Singapore; or</p>

-  b.
-Secured against plant machinery or fixed asset used for manufacturing production or other business purposes
+<p style="margin-left: 40px">b.
+Secured against plant machinery or fixed asset used for manufacturing production or other business purposes</p>
 <li>Construction contracts or supply contracts, or any performance bond granted thereto</li>
 <li>Event or tourism-related contacts</li>
 <li>Hire-purchase agreements or conditional sales agreement for goods used for commercial purposes</li>